S-Deepakkrishnan/Real-time-Chat-Application/README.md

 - No authentication mechanism is in place, so any user can join any room by simply entering a room ID.
 - The current message history is not persistent after restarting the server.

-## License

-This project is open-source and free to use under the [MIT License](LICENSE).

----

-Feel free to further modify the README to fit your preferences or any specific details related to your project!